nimbix/jardoc/docs/kns_apps_tutorial.md

 ## 2.4.
 GoTTY shell

-It is possible to request a gotty shell to be created during the deployment of the application.
+It is possible to request a GoTTY shell to be created during the deployment of the application.

 ```json
                 "enable_gotty_shell": "true",
 ```

-A gotty shell is a web based terminal, that allows app owner to interact with the nested cluster via command lines.
+A GoTTY shell is a web based terminal, that allows the app owner to interact with the nested cluster via command lines.

 When the app is running, the app URL will be in the `http://job-kns-XXX.mycluster.example` format by default.
-The gotty shell will be accessible at `http://job-kns-XXX.mycluster.example/gotty-shell`.
-Credentials to login to the gotty shell are provided through the help interface of the running app:
+The GoTTY shell will be accessible at `http://job-kns-XXX.mycluster.example/gotty-shell`.
+Credentials to login to the GoTTY shell are provided through the help interface of the running app:

 ![GottySHell_1](img/apps_tutorial/kns/gotty_shell_1.png)